 The OES visited the Athens Ridges on various dates between 2003 and 2005.
 Commonly referred to as The Ridges, this large campus was once a thriving mental health institution overlooking Athens from a high ridge on the south side of town.
 When the campus ceased operation as an insane asylum, the entire complex was bought by Ohio University, who owns the property today.
 Most of the buildings stand vacant, but there have been some renovations.

 On January 9.
 1874, the Athens Lunatic Asylum opened its doors on more than 1,000 acres on the former Coates farm.
 Many mental institutions sprouted up across the country during this time period due in large part to Civil War veterans who were suffering from what is now known as post-traumatic stress disorder.
-Six years earlier, in 1868, construction had begun on the magnificent building designed by Herman Haerlin, a student of Frederick L. Olmstead (the designer of Central Park in New York City).
+Six years earlier, in 1868, construction had begun on the magnificent building, designed by Levi Tucker Scofield, who also designed the Ohio State Reformatory.
+Scofield collaborated with Herman Haerlin (a student of Frederick Olmstead, designer of New York City’s Central Park), to implement landscaping into The Ridges’ design.
 The first patient at the asylum was Thomas Armstrong of Belmont County, although not much else is known about him.
 Daniel Fremau was not far behind Thomas, after Daniel claimed to be the second coming of Christ.